ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 [Explanation]

+#### Lab: OS Command (Shell) injection

+ 🧪 LAB: Please try lab [shell-injection](https://best.openssf.org/labs/shell-injection.html), which lets you experiment in how to counter an OS shell (injection) vulnerability.
+Labs are optional, but we encourage you to try them.

 ### Other Injection Attacks

 There are many other kinds of injection attacks beyond SQL injection and operating system command injection.
 There may be a risk of an injection attack any time you are sending data partly controlled by an untrusted user in a format that has metacharacters, is defined as a language, and/or is processed by an interpreter.